-- Intracranial hemorrhage – subdural hematoma, epidural hematoma, parenchymal hemorrhage
+- Intracranial hemorrhage – subdural hematoma, epidural hematoma, and parenchymal hemorrhage.

-If they suspect infection (e.g. meningitis, encephalitis), they may recommend a spinal tap.
+If an infection is suspected (e.g. meningitis, encephalitis), your doctor may recommend a spinal tap.
 During this procedure, they inject a needle into the fluid-filled pouch surrounding the spine – they then drain this fluid and analyze it for protein, blood, glucose, cell counts, and bacteria.
 They will often send the fluid for bacterial culture.

 If you have worrisome symptoms such as the worse headache in your life, or headache associated neurologic deficits such as weakness, numbness, confusion, or visual loss/double vision, this can suggest an intracranial hemorrhage or stroke, which warrants a visit to the hospital.
-Also, if you have persistent nausea and vomiting and cannot hold anything down you may have to go to emergency department or call 911.
+Also, if you have persistent nausea and vomiting severe enough to prevent the consumption of food and water you may have to go to emergency department or call 911.

-Other concerning features of headache include recent head trauma, headache worsening at nighttime/early morning, and increasing headache during episodes of bearing down (e.g. coughing, straining).
-The latter suggest that you have a space-occupying lesion in the brain that is causing increased intracranial pressure during Valsalva maneuvers.
+Other concerning features that indicate a headache requires urgent evaluation includes recent head trauma, headache worsening at nighttime/early morning, and increasing headache during episodes of bearing down (e.g. coughing, straining).

 Migraine Medication and Treatment

-Patients with migraine headache often benefit from going into a quiet and dark room.
-Proper fluid hydration is important as dehydration can provoke migraine or make it worse especially in the setting of nausea and vomiting.
-Patients with a mild migraine headache can often achieve improvement in symptoms with the following medications:
+Once a migraine begins patients often benefit from going into a quiet and dark room.
+Proper hydration is important as dehydration can provoke migraine or increase its severity especially in the setting of nausea and vomiting.
+Patients with a mild migraine headache often see improvement in symptoms with the following medications: